AP Calculus AB Unit 2 Notes: Differentiating Products and Quotients

 - Differentiate a function that is clearly a product, often involving trig, exponential, or logarithmic expressions multiplied by a polynomial.

-- Find the slope of the tangent line at a point: compute y'(a) and then write the tangent line.
+- Find the slope of the tangent line at a point: compute and then write the tangent line.

 - Compute a related rate or instantaneous rate of change where the given quantity is modeled as a product (for example, area or revenue modeled by multiplying two changing factors).